sheanorwood/synack-mission-bot/README.md

   1. Available missions (tasks):
        - If a mission can be claimed, the script claims it.
        - Upon a successful claim, a notification is printed to stdout.
+       - The bot will stop after 5 consecutive 403 responses from the server.
+Usually, once all missions can be claimed for your level.

   2. 2.
 Unregistered targets:
        - Any newly discovered unregistered targets are automatically signed up for.